⚖️ Florida Law Update – October 2025

 - Driver s license revocation between one to five years.

 In the eyes of the court, they will view this as disregard for the safety of yourself, the law, and others.
+Aggravated fleeing to elude is a serious offense under Florida law, carrying significant legal and personal ramifications.
 The above outlines a generalization of the charges that accompany an aggravated fleeing to elude felony, but you may feel overwhelmed by this information.
 If so, we highly advise that you contact us here at The Law Place, where a criminal defense lawyer will aid you in making sense of it all.

 Fleeing the Scene of an Accident in Florida